opensearch-project/documentation-website/_analyzers/token-filters/length.md

 # Length token filter

-The `length` token filter is used to remove tokens that don't meet specified length criteria, such as minimum and maximum values, from the token stream.
+The `length` token filter is used to remove tokens that don't meet specified length criteria (minimum and maximum values) from the token stream.

 ## Parameters